Dark spots and hyperpigmentation are common concerns for many people, especially if you spend time in the sun or experience acne breakouts.

 Luckily, alpha arbutin is a low irritation active, especially when compared to other brightening actives like vitamin C, alpha hydroxy acids, retinoids, and retinol.
 Alpha arbutin can be used in conjunction with these actives as it has no contraindications.

 Formulated at a pH of 4.50 – 5.50, this serum comes in the form of a transparent liquid gel.

-Also known as miniHA, this chopped-up form of hyaluronic acid, per the manufacturer, is supposed to absorb deeper into the skin and provide better anti-aging, moisturizing and antioxidant benefits.
+Also known as miniHA, this chopped-up form of hyaluronic acid, per the manufacturer, is supposed to absorb deeper into the skin and provide better anti-aging, moisturizing, and antioxidant benefits.

 The Ordinary notes that alpha-arbutin can degrade in water if the pH of the formula isn’t ideal.
-The pH of this serum is designed to be the most suitable pH to minimize the degradation of alpha arbutin.
+The pH of this The Ordinary serum is designed to be the most suitable pH to minimize the degradation of alpha arbutin.